Our mission is simple: We strive to be the most unadulterated, truthful, and industry knowledgeable travel site in the world.

 The company admits it is “planting seeds” and will be expanding its programs in 2026 to include Alaska, Iceland, Italy, and France sailings.

 For now, what we can say with some accuracy, is that on a number of exotic sailings, A&K is offering longer pre and post programs to their guests of substantial quality – and cost.
-In the very near future, A&K will offer pre and post options unmatched by any competitor.
+Very shortly, A&K will offer pre and post options unmatched by any competitor.
 We think that is a fair statement.
 But vast improvements in the overall quality of European shore excursions is a long way away and presents numerous operational hurdles.

 What is often missing from the press coverage related to shore excursions is the fact that in most European ports, aside from the majors, there are only one or two shoreside companies with the financial stability, bus inventory, and contracted guides to handle several cruise ships arriving on the same day.
 Every cruise line must work with the firm that has the buses and the guides – they have little choice but to go with their programs.
 A&K has offices throughout the world.
 In the long run, that could become a serious competitive advantage.
 But, we think, that is years away.